RobustoFramework/Multi-platform-Multi-board/README.md

   * Local on the native platform
   * And running on the boards

+# Making it work for you

+All changes are, hopefully, in platform.ini

+1. Change the serial id:s to your own:
+`/dev/cu.wchusbserialNNNNNNNNN`
+You'll find it in PIO Home - Devices
+*(no, the serial ids of my test boards are hardly attack vectors)*
+2. Add your own board's configuration

 # Takeaways

 1. The build times are *very* different for the different platforms.